caps-tum/paper-2025-shs-k8s/deployment/INSTALL.md

-# Guide for HPE Slingshot 11 integration into Kubernetes

-HPE Slingshot 11 is an HPC-focused high-performance network solution, providing RDMA capabilities.
-As a consequence, integration into container-based deployments using e.g. Kubernetes is not possible without further action.
-This document describes the required further action.

-Refer to `PROBLEM_STATEMENT.md` for background information.

-Three components are necessary and described in this document:

-1. Adjustments to CXI driver and userspace library `libcxi`
-2. CXI CNI Plugin
-3. VNI Service & Custom Resource for Kubernetes
+# Install

 The following instructions have been tested on an OpenSUSE Leap 15.5 Linux, kernel 5.14.21, libcxi version 1.5.5, podman version 4.9.5, k3s version v1.29.5, go version 1.22.6.

-## CXI Driver and library adjustments
+## CXI Driver and Library

-The patches in `patches/cxi-driver-libcxi` are responsible for adding the network-namespace member type `CXI_SVC_MEMBER_NET_NS` and the associated checking logic to the driver and libcxi.
+Building the CXI kernel driver requires access to the full Slingshot software stack.
+Due to licensing concerns, the patches to these drivers can only be handed out upon request.
+Upstreaming these changes is planned.

 ## CXI CNI Plugin

-The patches in `patches/cxi-cni` add the CXI CNI plugin to the CNI plugins repository (https://github.com/containernetworking/plugins).
-Check out the repository at [v1.6.2](https://github.com/containernetworking/plugins/tree/v1.6.2) and apply the patches.

-Alternatively, clone the already-patched repository at: https://github.com/opencube-horizon/cxi-cni-plugin (git submodule `cxi-cni-plugin`).

-Build the CXI CNI plugin by running the `build_linux.sh` file, which should generate a `cxi` binary in `$PWD/bin`.

-Adding this CNI plugin to a container runtime highly depends on the runtime in question.
+Clone the CNI plugins repository at https://github.com/containernetworking/plugins.
+Tag v1.6.2. has been tested.
+Apply the patch in `patches/cni_plugin` to the repository.
+Adjust file `plugins/cxi/cxi.go`, specifically the `CFLAGS` and `LDFLAGS` to point to the build directory of the patched libcxi library.

+Run `go mod tidy` and then `go mod vendor`.
+Finally, run `build_linux.sh`, which should build the CXI plugin at `bin/cxi`.

+Move this binary to the folder of your CNI plugins.
+The exact location depends on the Kubernetes deployment and the used network software.
+For a default flannel, this is `/opt/cni/bin`.

-### K3s
+### Install in K3s

 K3s by default bundles flannel as its overlay container network.
 This disallows injecting a CNI.
 Therefore, k3s must be launched without default flannel using `flannel-backend: "none"` in the config file (or the `--flannel-backend none` parameter).
 Next, re-add flannel: